mdippery/karmanaut/README.md

-# Chameleon
+# Karmanaut

-Chameleon is a simple service for sampling reputation from [Stack Overflow](http://stackoverflow.com).
+Karmanaut is a simple service for sampling link and comment reputation from [Reddit](http://www.reddit.com).
 It takes a list of users from a MongoDB collection, collects those users' reputation scores, and saves them back into a MongoDB collection.

 ## Prerequisites